 Today I came across the work of Soraya Basiran through I love Illustration.
 Great style.
 Something in the pattern reminded me of the work of Hamid El Kanbouhi, who’s work I admire and wrote about.
 Both images of a now-woman. … Continue reading

 I took the pictures AFTER the event.
 I was in my room – this is a few years ago – sitting at my desk, talking on the phone.
-My son, who was about 11 years old at the time … Continue reading
+My son, who was about 11 years old at the time and … Continue reading

 It’s a baby blanket from the Blue Print Resort Collection by The Fabric Of Home.
 And stumbling upon the image I suddenly saw the canvas.
 These are African patterns, full of hidden meaning in symbols and designs.